Bonita's love of football was courtesy of her refugee father from eastern Europe.

-Bonita's early career was principally in government where she worked at a senior executive level on measures including Australia’s first National HIV/AIDS Strategy, coordination of the Working Nation initiatives, the introduction of the Higher Education Contribution Scheme, a national access and equity strategy for vocational education, and advancing Australian food exports.
+Her early career was principally in government where she worked at a senior executive level on measures including Australia’s first National HIV/AIDS Strategy, coordination of the Working Nation initiatives, the introduction of the Higher Education Contribution Scheme, a national access and equity strategy for vocational education, and advancing high-end Australian food exports.
+She led Australian delegations at APEC and WHO forums.

-Bonita worked professionally in the game for a national league club, a state federation, as team operations manager for the men’s national team the Socceroos, and as head of corporate and public affairs for Football Federation Australia, which included Australia’s bid to host the 2022 World Cup until January 2010.
+Bonita has been active in football for a lifetime as a volunteer, and professionally with a national league club, state federation, as team operations manager for the men’s national team, the Socceroos, and as head of corporate and public affairs for Football Australia.

-Bonita was one of the first people in the world to speak out about the environment and culture within which world football and FIFA operated – described by US authorities as similar to the mafia - in the context of the 2018/2022 World Cup bidding contest.
-She is known as a 'FIFA whistleblower'.
+She was one of the first people in the world to speak out about the environment and culture within which world football and FIFA operated in the context of the 2018/2022 World Cup bidding contest.
+Bonita is known as a 'FIFA whistleblower', and advocated globally for independent governance reform of world football administration long before the famous 2015 FIFA arrests in Zurich.